-If your alternative apportionment petition is approved you will have the opportunity to amend your returns under the normal statute of limitations.
+If your alternative apportionment petition is approved you'll have the opportunity to amend your returns under the normal statute of limitations.
 The approval of your alternative apportionment petition will remain in effect unless and until the department revokes the alternative apportionment petition during audit or you file a new alternative apportionment petition and receive the department's approval of the new proposal.

-Please allow at least 6 months for the department to contact you about your alternative apportionment request.
+Allow at least 6 months for the department to make a determination.

-Also, please note that all requests for alternative apportionment may result in additional review and documentation requirements.
+Also, note that all petitions for alternative apportionment may result in additional review and documentation requests.